Hcode00/hpaper/README.md

 # hpaper: Advanced Wallpaper Management for Wayland

-hpaper is a powerful Go-based wallpaper management daemon for Wayland compositors that provides automated rotation, multi-backend support, and seamless integration with your desktop environment.
+hpaper is a blazingly fast Go-based wallpaper management daemon for Wayland compositors that provides automated and manual rotation, multi-backend support, and seamless integration with your desktop environment.

 ## Video Showcase